 Stubborn dogs will have just the opposite problem.
 If training isn’t done well and thoroughly with a stubborn dog, they’re more likely to flaunt the rules and become accustomed to running past the markers despite the shocks.

-What you can do to make sure your pet is safe using a wireless pet fence
+How to make sure your pet is safe using a wireless pet fence

 The biggest question pet owners have when considering a wireless dog fence is if the collars are safe.